All Episodes

 Look, and you can verify this yourself.

-Uh is no mean that's you know, uh the test for people to take who are gonna become teachers.
+I mean, that's the test for people to take who are going to become teachers.

-I think you're gonna have idiots in every single field.
+I think you're going to have idiots in every single field.

-Now, I've taken the first part of the practice, which that sort of question had it been asked, it would have been on the first part.
+Now, I've taken the first part of the praxis, which that sort of question, had it been asked, it would have been on the first book.

 We had nothing even remotely.

-I mean, and there's there was one there's one publication I can't think of right now, but the it's a publication a guy wrote of of notes to parents from teachers.
+I mean, and there's one publication I can't think of right now, but it's a publication a guy wrote of notes to parents from teachers.

-And and if you look at the the grammar in those notes, you would you would not accept that from a a ninth grader.
+And if you look at the grammar in those notes, you would not accept that from a ninth grader.

 But if we're going to make changes in our education system, we have to be willing to talk about them, number one, and make changes.

-And this information I just gave the uh gave the listeners and I gave it to you, Holly.
+And this information I just gave the listeners, and I gave it to you, Holly.

-This information is readily available through uh checking out Google.
+This information is readily available through checking out Google.

 We'll be back with your calls after this.

-And um, Holly, stay tuned if you're still listening.
+And Holly, stay tuned if you're still listening.

 Welcome to the show, Ron.